Accommodation

 Note: A food plan must also be selected from below

-En-suite (with shared access to kitchenette and small social area)
+En-suite (Bicton only.
+With shared access to kitchenette and small social area)

 Note: A food plan must also be selected from below